 The pool is a bit of a letdown.
 Though it's technically an infinity pool, it's surrounded by a concrete walkway, so it lacks the same feeling as an infinity pool next to the ocean or one with a steep drop-off on one side.
 The wind, common during the winter months, picks up by mid-afternoon and can sometimes forces guests away from the pool area.
 There's a bar right next to the pool.

 The spa consists of an open-air room with a hot tub and a plunge pool.
 Off the main room, there's a steam sauna and a dry sauna.
 Both are kept very clean and are sufficiently hot.
-There are also multiple massage rooms (hydro) and a beauty salon with aattached.
+There are also multiple massage rooms (hydro) and a beauty salon with a fitness center attached.
 To cool off, there are two sets of three different showers: a traditional shower, one with jets on the wall, and a bucket shower, where you pull the chain and a bucket of water tips, pouring its contents all over you.
 Use of the fitness center, whirlpools, saunas, locker rooms, thermal pool, and showers is free.
 The fitness center is small but clean, with big windows that look out on a grassy area, and just a couple of cardio machines and weight lifting machines.
 There's also a tennis court.

 For business guests, there are meeting rooms and computers to use, though the free in-room Wi-Fi can be weak.
 There is free pressing for four items of clothing every day.

 Three restaurants (one with an 8,000-bottle wine cave); both a la carte and all-inclusive plans available